 From that day on, chemistry became my priority, even though I didn’t like it.
 The next exam, and all those which followed, I got an A+, Manuel smiled at me, I smiled back.

-.
+That was the end of my bad patch at school.
 I learned my lesson and I got back on track.

 Two weeks ago I completed my Masters of Education with honors.
 That certainly wouldn’t have been possible without the opportunity that Manuel granted me when I needed it the most.